instamatic-dev/instamatic/readme.md

 # Instamatic

-Python program to collect serial and rotation electron diffraction data.
-Included is a Python library with bindings for the JEOL microscope, and orius/timepix camera, and data collection routines for collecting serial electron diffraction (serial ED) and continuous rotation electron diffraction (cRED) data.
+Instamatic is a Python program that is being developed with the aim to automate the collection of electron diffraction data.
+At the core is a Python library for transmission electron microscope experimental control with bindings for the JEOL microscope and interfaces to the gatan/timepix cameras.
+Routines have been implemented for collecting serial electron diffraction (serialED), continuous rotation electron diffraction (cRED), and stepwise rotation electron diffraction (RED) data.

+Some of the methods implemented in Instamatic are described in:

+- M.O.
+Cichocka, J. Ångström, B. Wang, X. Zou, and S. Smeets, [High-throughput continuous rotation electron diffraction data acquisition via software automation](http://dx.doi.org/10.1107/S1600576718015145), J. Appl.
+Crystallogr., doi: 10.1107/S1600576718015145, 2018

+- S. Smeets, X. Zou, and W. Wan, [Serial electron crystallography for structure determination and phase analysis of nanocrystalline materials](http://dx.doi.org/10.1107/S1600576718009500), J. Appl.
+Crystallogr.
+51(5):1262-1273, 2018

 TEMs supported: JEOL JEM-2100 (tested), JEOL JEM-1400/3100/3200 (any JEOL TEM with the TEMCOM library)
 Cameras supported: ASI Timepix (including live-view GUI), Gatan cameras through DM plugin (no GUI)

+## Reference

+If you find this software useful, please consider citing to one of the references above and/or refer to the source code in your publications:

+- Stef Smeets, Bin Wang, O. Magdalena Cichocka, Jonas Ångström, & Wei Wan.
+(2018, April 11).
+Instamatic (Version 0.6).
+Zenodo. https://doi.org/10.5281/zenodo.1217026

 ## Usage